Skip to Content

 The cute country town of Deloraine is set along the banks of the Meander River 40 minutes from Devonport.
 And in the river live several not-so-shy platypus, making Deloraine one of the best places to spot the duck-billed creatures.

 For the best chances of seeing a platypus, go with a local guide.
 Mark, the owner of the Empire Hotel leads nightly walks along the river and knows the best places to spot platypus.
+He helped us see a platypus for the first time!
 Be sure to have dinner at the restaurant in the hotel first – they have great food.

 Liffey Falls